felipeofragoso/repo-remoto/README.md

-# Repositório Remoto
+# Repositório Remoto Deppis do Clone

-Descrição inserida no repositório antes do clone.
+Descrição inserida no repositório depois do clone.